Sponsored by the Global Council on Business Conduct and the Council on Corporate Compliance and Ethics29 April, 2013 | (01 hr)

 Described by the New York Times as the person “often sought out in…thorny situations” by corporations when they must deliver on representations made to government regulators and prosecutors, Bart Schwartz has wide experience providing advice and support to corporations, governm...Full Bio

-Jacqueline E. Brevard is the Program Director for The Conference Board Council on Corporate Compliance and Ethics, and is a former Chair of the Global Council on Business Conduct of which she was an inaugural member.
-Ms. Brevard is currently also a Senior Advisor at GEC Risk Advisory LLC, t...Full Bio
+Jacqueline E. Brevard is the program director for the Global Business Conduct Council of which she was an inaugural member.
+Ms. Brevard is currently also a Senior Advisor at GEC Risk Advisory LLC, the global governance, risk, integrity, ...Full Bio